In this article, we will study about Turner syndrome point by point.

 Turner syndrome causes:

-Turner Syndrome happens when a female is missing certain genes that are normally on the X chromosome. female have two X chromosome. male have an X and a Y.
+Turner Syndrome happens when a female is missing certain genes that are normally on the X chromosome.
+Female have two X chromosome. male have an X and a Y. (OR) The cause of Turner syndrome is a completely or partially missing X chromosome.
+Turner syndrome symptoms include short stature and lack of breast development and periods.

 Types of turner syndrome: